 Examples of courses in this major:

 This course deals with the study of sport organizations: how they are organized, how they operate, and how they govern their sport or members.

 This course provides a decision-oriented overview of marketing management in modern organizations.
-The objectives of the course are: to provide a broad introduction to marketing concepts, the role of marketing in society and in the firm, and the various factors that influence marketing decision making.
+The objective of the course is to provide a broad introduction to marketing concepts, the role of marketing in society and in the firm, and the various factors that influence marketing decision making.

 The individuals who will challenge you to learn:

 B.S. in Physical Education, Grace College; M.A. in Physical Education, Kent State University; Ed.D. in Sport Sociology, The University of Alabama

 Darrell Johnson is the director of the Sport Management Program.
 He is an active member in many professional organizations, including AAHPERD, NASPE, AAPAR, IAHPERD and NASSM.
 He has presented at numerous state and national conventions and meetings on different sport management and physical education topics.
 Johnson is active in major sports events by volunteering, and he encourages his students to also be involved.
 Some of his recent experiences include the 2013 President’s Cup, the 2012 Super Bowl, the 2011 Big 10 Football Championship, the 2012 PGA Senior Championship and the USGA Senior Open.
 He regularly leads a group of students on a one-week trip to Atlanta, Georgia to study African-American culture and the rich history of African-American athletes.
 As a student, he was a pitcher on the Lancer's baseball team and currently holds the record for the most wins in a career and the most wins in a season.
 In 2009, he was inducted into the Grace College Athletic Hall of Fame.